taylorjcolaizzi/nuclear-bomb/README.md

 Can you find a value for k by looking at the variations of multiple single "seed" neutron calculations?

 Can you estimate the fraction of U-235 that has fissioned when your device has produced energy equivalent to 15 kTons of TNT?

+IDEAS FOR HOW TO MAKE THIS WORK!!!

+You only need just a couple of interactions: neutron leaves sphere by scattering, neutron stays in sphere by scattering, neutron fissions with U-235, neutron gets absorbed. ~ need to figure out the energy after each interaction, or you won't be able tot get it realistic.

+Pratik uses a class in python for Neutron(), which holds the generation, position, energy, interactions, and position.
+(I'm currently doing this with functions and stored variables in lists, not with classes.)